 This is a tough question to answer because there’s the ideal number and then there’s the realistic.

 If you have all the time in the world, 10 days in Torres del Paine alone is a great choice.
 This allows you to potentially do the W Trek and add more activities to balance out your itinerary.
 Alternatively, with our Patagonia itinerary, you’ll have more than enough things to fill your calendar.

 There’s that much to see.

-If you are going from the perspective of seeing Chile in 3 weeks that also includes the Atacama Desert, Easter Island, and Santiago as well (full itineraries coming soon), you quickly realize that you have 1 week or less in Patagonia.
+If you are going from the perspective of seeing Chile in 1 month that also includes the Atacama Desert, Easter Island, and Santiago (coming soon) as well, you quickly realize that you have 1 week or less in Patagonia.

 With more limited time, you’ll want 5-7 days in Torres del Paine.